 Marketing Platforms Is The Largest Retail Technology Category

-Let’s start off by looking at the Sector Map for the Retail Technology sector.
-As of March 2018, we have classified 1,746 Retail Technology startups into 21 categories.
-They have raised $59 billion in funding.
+Let’s start off by looking at the Sector Map.
+We have classified 1873 retail technology startups into 21 categories.
+They have raised $85B from 3189 investors.
 The Sector Map highlights the number of companies in each category.
 It also shows a random sampling of companies in each category.

-As the above graphic implies, the Last Mile Logistics category leads in funding.
-Its $13 billion in funding is almost 50% higher than the next category, POS Payments.
+The above graphic shows that the Last Mile Logistics category leads the sector in Q2 funding with $1.3B.
+Its funding is almost twice the funding of the next category, Marketing Platforms at $0.7B.

 Last Mile Logistics companies are innovating on the last phase of the supply chain.
 They work on moving goods from a local retailer to a consumer’s home.
 Some example companies in this category include Instacart, DoorDash, Bigbasket, and Deliveroo.

 So we’ve observed how different retail technology categories stack up in their Q2 funding.
 But how do these categories’ funding compare with each other historically?
 Let’s investigate that in the next section.

 The Last Mile Logistics Category Also Leads in All-Time Funding